You come and go, you come and go

 - Camp Gay: Take a wild guess.

-- Department of Redundancy Department: "Time won't give me time..."
+- Department of Redundancy Department: "Because time won't give me time..."

 - Fiery Redhead: For the Waking Up With The House On Fire album (and the "War Song" video), Boy George sported a mane of frizzy bright red hair.